mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/tutorials/use-kcl-from-kubectl/index.md

 <p class="message--note"><strong>NOTE: </strong>Assuming you logged in with aws-cli
 </p>
-To create a cluster you need to setup the secret with the AWS credentials and a CloudProviderAccount.
+To create a cluster you must setup the secret with the AWS credentials and a CloudProviderAccount.

 ```
 BASE64_ARGS="-w 0"